apache/www-site/content/dev/pmc.md

 See also [why would a project move to the Attic?](pmc.html#move-to-attic), above.

-A recommended phrasing for a request for roll call follows:
+A recommended template to send a roll call request to a PMC is:

 ```
     To: private@__PROJECT__.apache.org
     Cc: board@apache.org
-    Subject: __PROJECT__ roll call requested
+    Subject: [ROLL CALL] __PROJECT__ roll call - responses required

     Dear __PROJECT__ PMC,

-    As part of your oversight of your project, the board expects that at
+    As part of your PMC's oversight of your project, the board expects that at
     least three PMC members are actively paying attention, and are able
     to respond in a timely manner when called upon to perform tasks such
     as, for example, issuing a security release.

     To that end, and as discussed in the PMC documentation -
-    https://apache.org/dev/pmc.html#roll-call - the Board requests that
+    https://apache.org/dev/pmc.html#roll-call - the Board requires that
     you answer this roll call.
-Please indicate by a simple response
+Please indicate by Reply-All to both your
+    private@ list and the board@ list, your response whether you
-    whether you are paying attention to the project.
-Please indicate one
+    are still paying attention to project governance.
+Your response should
-    of the following:
+    indicate one of the following (feel free to add comments):

-    1: I am actively participating and paying attention
+    +1: I am actively participating and paying attention
     0: I am not actively participating, but could respond in the case
        of an emergency or need to issue a security release
     -1: (Or no response at all) I am no longer paying attention

-    Thank you.

-    _____, for the Board of Directors
+    Thank you for your work on ASF projects!

+    --
+    - __YOURNAME__
+    On Behalf Of The ASF Board
 ```

 ## PMC membership management  {#pmcmembers}